-- Be as physically nonintrusive as possible.
-Do not move toward the youth or invade his or her space.
-Do not threaten the youth verbally or physically whether in words or posture.
-Use physical intervention only as a last resort, and then only if policies permit and you are well trained in its use. - Send for help (if available), get rid of the audience (the rest of the students), focus on giving the student your E.A.R.
-(Empathy, Attention, Respect). - Be directive but not aggressive.
-State the required or desired behaviour (not what they shouldn't do) calmly and specifically.
+•Be as physically nonintrusive as possible.
+Do not move toward the student or invade his or her space.
+Do not threaten the student verbally or physically whether in words or posture.
+Use physical intervention only as a last resort, and then only if policies permit and you are well trained in its use.

+- •Send for help (if available), get rid of the audience (the rest of the students), focus on giving the student your E.A.R.
+(Empathy, Attention, Respect). - •Be directive but not aggressive.
+State the required or desired behaviour (not what they shouldn't do) or limited choices clearly, calmly and specifically.